triflicacid/c-vm/docs/Instructions.md

 (See `cpu/opcodes.h` for the list of opcode numerical constants)

+**IMPORTANT** The CCR has been removed. it has been kept in the documentation for legacy reasons.
 - `CCR` : changes the instruction makes to the CCR register.
 Given in-order: `NZVC` -- **N**egative, **Z**ero, o**V**erflow, **C**arry.
   - `*` means the bit is changed
   - `-` means the bit is untouched